BaadMaro/CTF/WPICTF-2021/DFIR/README.md

 ### Fix

 - Disable direct root ssh login
-- Change the passowrds for root and victem, use a strong one and also you can use ssh keys for better security
+- Change the passwords for root and victem, use a strong one and also you can use ssh keys for better security
 - Upgrade OpenSSH to latest version

 Some best practices explained by liveoverflow